nmcrn/Lakes/readme.md

 Crawling on the world greatest lakes DB.

 ## Usage
-for crawling data run the crawl_data.py file.
+For crawling data use crawl_data.py file.
 The REST is on us.

 ## Running the FastAPI server